-Gabriel Bismut is a Parisian violinist and violist playing jazz and traditional music (Celtic or Gypsy).
+Gabriel Bismut is a Parisian violinist and violist playing jazz and traditional music, a teacher and a composer.
 After a diploma (DEM) in jazz violin at the Regional Conservatory (CRR) of Boulogne-Billancourt he was in contact with internationally renowned Jazz musicians such as Antonio Ciacca and Carine Bonnefoy.
 He has also worked with excellent musicians from the French and Parisian scene such as Camille Bertault, Guillaume Latil, Baptiste Ferrandis, Maurizio Congiu, Barthélemy Seyer, Lehna and Helena Recalde and he has recorded with Charlotte Wassy, Josiah Woodson, Mauro repetto, The Big Hustle, and Charlène Delie.
 In 2016 he created the duo “Les Temps qui Courent” and recorded an album containing his compositions with the pianist Fady Farah.
 In 2017, he began to collaborate with pianist-accordionist Maurizio Minardi.
-Initially a duo, the ensemble, purely acoustic, developed into a quartet and after 2 years of work and more than 50 concerts in France and Italy, an album was recorded under the artistic direction of Marc Berthoumieux.
+Initially a duo, the ensemble, purely acoustic, developed into a quartet and after 2 years of work and more than 60 concerts in France and Italy, an album, entitled “Le Chat Brel”, was recorded under the artistic direction of Marc Berthoumieux.
 It has been released in November 2020 (AMA Recording, Inouïe Distribution), and recieved financial support from ADAMI and FCM.

 Gabriel Bismut has performed more than 300 concerts in France and in Europe.
-He has performed in festivals such as the Festival de l'Europe, the Maderna Jazz Festival and the Souillac festival and in large concert halls such as the Studio de l'Ermitage or the Carré Bellefeuille in Paris (opening to the trio of Shai Maestro).
+He has performed in festivals such as Souillac en Jazz in France, Beat Onto Jazz in Italy or the Swing in The Wind in Switzerland and in concert halls such as the Studio de l'Ermitage or the Carré Bellefeuille in Paris (opening to the trio of Shai Maestro).
 He is also a violin teacher and regularly posts educational content on his Youtube channel.

 Jazz violinist, but why?